Inaugural Princeton Project in Philosophy and Religion Conference Part 1: Virtual

 University Center for Human Values

-The Princeton Project in Philosophy and Religion (https://pppr.princeton.edu) is excited to announce an inaugural conference in philosophy of religion, to be held October 29-31, 2020 at Princeton University.
+The Princeton Project in Philosophy and Religion (https://pppr.princeton.edu) is excited to announce an inaugural conference in philosophy of religion, to be held October 30-31, 2020.
+Due to the pandemic, we have divided the conference into two parts.
+The first will be held virtually, but we have a great in-person event planned for September 2021 or whenever public health permits.